QiangSu/ARCADE/README.md

 -   **scRNA-seq Data**: Ensure your Cell Ranger output (the folder containing barcodes.tsv.gz, features.tsv.gz, and matrix.mtx.gz) is accessible.
 The pipeline also accepts .h5 or .h5ad files.
 -   **CellTypist Model**: Download a pre-trained CellTypist model (.pkl file).
 You can find available models on the official CellTypist models website.
--   **Marker Prior Database (Optional)**: A CSV file containing canonical marker genes for cell types.
-Expected columns: species, organ, cell_type, marker_genes (semicolon-separated), gene_count.
+-   **Marker Prior Database**: We provide a ready-to-use, integrated database located at `marker_gene_reference/combined_markers_summary.csv`.
+This file cleanly combines canonical markers from CellMarker and PanglaoDB.
+You can pass this directly to the `--marker_prior_db` argument!
+Expected columns if you use your own: species, organ, cell_type, marker_genes (semicolon-separated), gene_count.

 ### 6. Run the Pipeline